BACKPACKING RETREAT

 This is a moderate backpacking trip designed for beginners who are willing to train.

-We’ll hike about 5 miles per day, with one day totaling around 7.5 miles, and we’ll take plenty of breaks to snack, cool off in the river, and enjoy the trail.
-Expect uneven terrain, roots, rocks, and some hills along the way.
+We’ll hike about 3-5 miles per day, and we’ll take plenty of breaks to snack, cool off in the river, and enjoy the trail.
+Expect uneven terrain, roots, rocks, and lots of ascents and descents along the way.
 Each participant will carry a backpack weighing approximately 30–35 pounds.

 The pace will be supportive and encouraging, not rushed.
 Our goal isn’t speed.
 It’s to enjoy the experience, build confidence, and help every woman feel strong and capable out on the trail.